Conectric/ekm-config-tool/README.md

 ### Setup

 This tool requires Node.js 8.9.4 or newer.
-To nstall dependencies:
+To install dependencies:

 ```
 $ npm install